sriram-711/c-programming-practice-questions/README.md

 2️⃣ Functions

-Function declaration, definition, and call
+Function declaration, definition, and call✅

-Parameter passing:
+Parameter passing:✅

-Call by value
+Call by value✅

-Call by reference (pointers)
+Call by reference (pointers)✅

 Recursion (important for algorithmic problems)